-For invaluable information relating to milestones, examinations, extensions etc. please read through the Medical Sciences Graduate School WebLearn site: https://weblearn.ox.ac.uk/portal/hierarchy/medsci/department/grad_school.
-If you have any further queries or require clarification on any points, please speak to the Postgraduate Training Officer, Daniel Long.
+For invaluable information relating to milestones, examinations, extensions etc. please read through the Medical Sciences Graduate School Canvas site.
+If you have any further queries or require clarification on any points, please speak to the Postgraduate Training Officer, Daniel Long / Tim Jones.